• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Mauve Musquée

-These flowers reminiscent of a mill by their shape, last only one day, but succeed each other throughout the summer.
+These flowers, reminiscent of a windmill in shape, last for just one day, but appear one after the other throughout the summer.

 • THE RHODODENDRON •